bwang1008/TMCompiler/README.md

 - Comparison operators on ints: `==`,`!=`,`<`,`<=`,`>`,`>=` for equals, not equals, less than, less than or equal to, greater than, and greater or equal to
 - Logical operators and comparison operators on bools: `==`,`!=`,`&&`,`||`,`^`,`!` for equals, not equals, AND, OR, exclusive-or, and the not operator.
 Operators `&=`, `|=`, `^=` for compound assignment on bools.
 - Declaration and assignment of variables, like `int x = 999999999999999999999;` or `bool b = false;`
-- For-loops, while-loops, if statements
+- For-loops, while-loops, break, continue, if statements
 - Functions that can be recurisve or mutually recursive
 - 3 provided functions:
     - `int nextInt()`, which reads in an integer from a tape designated as standard input